Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 With our server ready, let's set up the development environment:

-1. **Moonshine IDE & SDK:**
+1. **Moonshine IDE™ & SDK:**
-   - Download and install [Moonshine IDE](https://moonshine-ide.com/) and [Moonshine SDK Installer](https://moonshine-ide.com/download-sdk-installer/).
+   - Download and install [Moonshine IDE™](https://moonshine-ide.com/) and [Moonshine SDK Installer](https://moonshine-ide.com/download-sdk-installer/).
 These will be our tools for the actual development process.

 2. **Preparing the Tools:**
    - Use the SDK Installer to download Git and the latest Apache Royale nightly version.
 These are essential for our project development.